Probing Gauge Symmetries and

 At the conceptual level, a unique entanglement perspective on the non-perturbative real-space scaling behavior of gauge theories will be provided.

-Furthermore, the advancements in this proposal are essential for tensor networks to uphold their instrumental role in assisting and benchmarking future quantum simulation proposals and experiments.
+Furthermore, the advancements in this proposal are essential in order for tensor networks to uphold their instrumental role in assisting and benchmarking future quantum simulation proposals and experiments.

 The tensor network algorithms developed in the GaMaTeN project will be optimized for high performance and will maximally exploit symmetries.
 They will be released as a general-purpose open-source library, which offers the potential for a lasting impact far beyond the scope of this proposal.